Buyer guides

 The fastest apartment cleanout service is one that eliminates scheduling friction.
 Dropcurb offers same-day curbside pickup with instant online pricing — book in 60 seconds, no phone calls, no waiting for an estimator to visit.

 For comparison, 1-800-GOT-JUNK and Junk King require you to schedule an in-person estimate before they quote a price.
 That adds 1–3 days to the process before any junk actually leaves the property.
-LoadUp offers next-day or same-day pickup when booked before noon, but their service area fee of $50–$80 adds to the total cost.
+LoadUp offers next-day or same-day pickup when booked before noon, but their service fee adds to the total cost.

 For property managers, speed means revenue.
 According to Multifamily Dive, the average turnover costs nearly $4,000 per resident.
 Every day your unit sits vacant with junk inside is a day you cannot show it, cannot list it, and cannot collect rent.
 A same-day apartment cleanout service pays for itself in avoided vacancy costs.